Documentation conventions¶

 Formatting¶

-Prettier wraps tags in way that looks strange at first.
-It does that to avoid adding extra whitespace.
+Use Prettier with default options except for line length, which must be 120.
+Note that Prettier wraps tags in way that looks strange at first; it does that to avoid adding extra whitespace.

 Closing tags¶

-Always close tags.
-For example, use <p>The end.</p>
+elements.
+Also, always close tags – for example, use <p>The end.</p>

 , not <p>The end.